iamdonovan/pyddem/doc/tutorials/stacking.rst

 | 0   | 59_25_1_2_30m_v3.0_reg_dem.tif | NorthAsia     | ~/data/ArcticDEM/v3.0/Mosaic |
 +-----+--------------------------------+---------------+------------------------------+

-With this, create_mmaster_stack() will create a VRT from all tiles that intersect the boundary of the stack, and use this to co-register each individual DEM in turn.
+With this, :func:`pyddem.stack_tools.create_mmaster_stack` will create a VRT from all tiles that intersect the boundary of the stack, and use this to co-register each individual DEM in turn.
 You can also pass filenames for an exclusion mask (i.e., glaciers) to identify terrain that should not be included in the co-registration, as well as an inclusion mask (i.e., land).

 Running from a script
 #####################
-The following example demonstrates how you can run :doc:`../pyddem/modules/stack_tools#pyddem.create_mmaster_stack` from your own script. create_mmaster_stack() will load each of the DEMs in turn and insert it into the stack.
+The following example demonstrates how you can run :func:`pyddem.stack_tools.create_mmaster_stack` from your own script. :func:`pyddem.stack_tools.create_mmaster_stack` will load each of the DEMs in turn and insert it into the stack.
 ::
     from glob import glob
     from pyddem.stack_tools import create_mmaster_stack